Biden speech takeaways: Government is good, and so are jobs - WTMJ

 The plan comes on top of his proposal for $2.3 trillion in spending to rebuild roads and bridges, expand broadband access and launch other infrastructure projects.

 Republicans have shown little interest in Biden’s spending plan.
-Senate Majority Leader Mitch McConnell has argued that Biden’s plans are a “Trojan horse” that will lead to middle-class tax hikes.
+Senate Minority Leader Mitch McConnell has argued that Biden’s plans are a “Trojan horse” that will lead to middle-class tax hikes.

-But Biden and his aides say all of this new spending is wise investment in Americans — and doable in time of low interest rates.
+But Biden and his aides say all of this new spending is a wise investment in Americans — and doable at a time of low interest rates.
 Much of it can be paid through raising taxes on the wealthy and would go a long way toward addressing the frailties of life for the middle class and working poor exposed by the pandemic, Biden argues.

+“I’m not out to punish anyone,” Biden said.
+“But I will not add to the tax burden of the middle class of this country.”

-While achieving bipartisan backing in Washington for the proposals is a longshot, Biden seems to betting he can win support across the electorate.
+While achieving bipartisan backing for the proposals is a long shot, Biden seems to be betting he can win support across the electorate.

-He even made a thinly-veiled bid to blue-collar and non-college-educated white men who voted for Trump in November, noting that 90% of the infrastructure jobs that will be created by his spending plans don’t require a college degree and 75% don’t require an associate’s degree.
+He even made a thinly veiled pitch to blue-collar and non-college-educated white men who voted for Trump in November, noting that 90% of the infrastructure jobs that will be created by his spending plans don’t require a college degree and 75% don’t require an associate’s degree.

 “The Americans Jobs Plan is a blue-collar blueprint to build America,” Biden said.
 “And it recognizes something I’ve always said: Wall Street didn’t build this country.
 The middle class built this country.
 And unions built the middle class.”